SeroC00l/ESAT/README.md

 ### Pages
   #### Login:

     This component render the login interface and send the requests to the backend

     - States:
       - email - Stores the email entered by the user in the login form.
       - password - Stores the password entered by the user in the login form.
       - error, showErrorModal, setError, setShowErrorModal, loggedIn - These are values and functions obtained from the UserContext.
 They manage error messages and the user's logged-in status.

     - Functions:
       - handleUsernameChange - Handles changes in the email input field and updates the email state.
       - handlePasswordChange - Handles changes in the password input field and updates the password state.
       - handleSubmit - Submits the login form by calling the login function from the useUser hook with the entered email and password.
       - handleCloseErrorModal - Closes the error modal and clears the error state.
       - handleKeyPress - Detects when the user presses the "Enter" key and submits the login form.

+    - Effects:
+      -The useEffect hook checks if the user is logged in.
+If so, it navigates to the "/Feelings" page.

+   #### Feelings:

 ## 6. Backend Features (Node.js)
 Description of the backend features and how they interact with the React application.